Ventilation flaws at £400m Edinburgh sick kids 'risked spreading MRSA and norovirus'

 This ultimately resulted in a "disconnect between what [NHS Lothian] wanted the ventilation system to achieve and what the successful tenderer believed the ventilation system required to achieve".

 A deal signed in 2015 saw private consortium, IHSL - which includes QEUH developer Brookfield Multiplex - awarded the contract to design, build, finance and maintain the hospital over 25 years as part of a Non-Profit Distributing (NPD) system, the Scottish Government's version of PFI.
-The cost of the project is over £430m.
+The cost of the project now exceeds £430m.

 However, by 2018 NHS Lothian was on the verge of mounting legal action against IHSL - also known as Project Co - to “force” it to design the ventilation “in accordance with their contractual obligations”.